lenmus/lomse-docs/Installation.md

 make package
 ```

-After executing this command you wil find the package (i.e. lomse_0.16.1_amd64.deb) in the build folder.
+After executing this command you will find the package (i.e. lomse_0.16.1_amd64.deb) in the build folder.